opendatablend/opendatablend-py/README.md

 import opendatablend as odb

 dataset_path = 'https://packages.opendatablend.io/v1/open-data-blend-road-safety/datapackage.json'
-access_key = '<ACCESS_KEY_HERE>' # The access key can be set to an empty string if you are making a public API request
+access_key = '<ACCESS_KEY>' # The access key can be set to an empty string if you are making a public API request

 # Specify the resource name of the data file.
 In this example, the 'date' data file will be requested in .parquet format.
 resource_name = 'date-parquet'